Ly0n/awesome-robotic-tooling/README.md

 * [gpd](https://github.com/atenpas/gpd) - takes a point cloud as input and produces pose estimates of viable grasps as output
 * [SalsaNext](https://github.com/TiagoCortinhal/SalsaNext) - Uncertainty-aware Semantic Segmentation of LiDAR Point Clouds for Autonomous Driving
 * [Super-Fast-Accurate-3D-Object-Detection](https://github.com/maudzung/Super-Fast-Accurate-3D-Object-Detection) - Super Fast and Accurate 3D Object Detection based on 3D LiDAR Point Clouds (The PyTorch implementation)
+* [PointCNN](https://github.com/yangyanli/PointCNN) - is a simple and general framework for feature learning from point cloud, which refreshed five benchmark records in point cloud processing

 ## Localization and State Estimation
 * [evo](https://github.com/MichaelGrupp/evo) - Python package for the evaluation of odometry and SLAM